roundcube/roundcubemail-docker/README.md

 Customized PHP settings can be implemented by mounting a configuration file to `/usr/local/etc/php/conf.d/zzz_roundcube-custom.ini`.
 For example, it may be used to increase the PHP memory limit (`memory_limit=128M`).

+## Examples

+A few example setups using `docker-compose` can be found in our [Github repository](https://github.com/roundcube/roundcubemail-docker/tree/master/examples).

 ## Building a Docker image

 Use the `Dockerfile` in this repository to build your own Docker image.
 It pulls the latest build of Roundcube Webmail from the Github download page and builds it on top of a `php:7.3-apache` Docker image.

-Build it from this directory with
+Build it from one of the variants directories with

 ```
 docker build -t roundcubemail .